CS3099JH2017/cs3099jh/protocols/backend_spec.md

 The path "" (empty string) refers to the root directory of the project.

 The path "_reserved" is reserved for a directory.
 All subpaths are all reserved.
 Groups are given exlusive access to the subdirectory given by their group name (uppercase without a dash) eg. "_reserved/ML1".
-Clients **SHOULD** hide the reserved directory from end-users and **MAY** hide the directory from listings (although allowing access with the direct path may be helpful).
+Clients **MAY** hide the reserved directory from end-users and **MAY** hide the directory from listings (although allowing access with the direct path may be helpful).

 a file path `<path>` inside project `<project_name>` is accessed under the URL
 ```